Reliant Rialto: Rialto SE

-In 1997 the Rialto SE received the same improvements as the new Robin: it gained 12-inch wheels, a new braking system, different interior trim, and an updated dashboard design with new dials.
+The newly launched Robin estate would now receive a number of updates & improvements: it gained 12-inch wheels, a new braking system, different interior trim, and an updated dashboard design with new dials.
+Also the estate model gained the same rear lamps as the hatchback to save on costs.

 Additionally, a Reliant Rialto pickup named 'Giant' was built which was introduced as a production model in 1997, but only for a limited time on a small production run.